RockefellerArchiveCenter/docs-policy/index.md

 ## Revising or Removing Documentation

-It is expected and encouraged that documentation be reviewed and revised periodically to assure that it is accurate and up-to-date.
+It is expected and encouraged that documentation be reviewed and revised periodically to ensure that it is accurate and up-to-date.

 * Proposed revisions to and/or removal of content must be approved by the RAC Assistant Director for the relevant function area.